prometheus/snmp_exporter/README.md

 The `--config.file` parameter can be used multiple times to load more than one file.
 It also supports [glob filename matching](https://pkg.go.dev/path/filepath#Glob), e.g. `snmp*.yml`.

 The `--config.expand-environment-variables` parameter allows passing environment variables into some fields of the configuration file.
-The `username`, `password` & `priv_password` fields in the auths section are supported.
+The `username`, `password`, `priv_password`, & `community` fields in the auths section are supported.
 Defaults to disabled.

 Duplicate `module` or `auth` entries are treated as invalid and can not be loaded.